Alvin Ailey: Work with the US State Department and later work

 In 1970, with few bookings on the radar — and on the eve of a tour to Russia as part of a cultural exchange agreement — Ailey announced at a press conference that he was closing the company.
 In response, the State Department sponsored an Ailey tour of North Africa to tide things over.
 That August, the company toured to Russia, where it was ecstatically received.
 The AAADT became the first American modern dance company to perform in the Soviet Union.
 Their performances were broadcast on Moscow television and seen by over 22 million viewers.
 On closing night, because the Russian audiences would not stop applauding, the company gave over 30 curtain calls.
 Returning home with news of this triumph, the company performed a two-week engagement at the ANTA Theater.
 At this performance, he premiered Flowers, set to music by Blind Faith, Pink Floyd, and Janis Joplin with Big Brother and the Holding Company.
 Flowers, which featured Lynn Seymour, depicted the death of a rock star caused by drug addiction, inspired by Joplin's death on October 3, 1970, and dedicated to "a slew of rockers making youth-oriented music".
 By the end of the January 1971 performance, the entire run was sold out.
 After 13 years, Alvin Ailey American Dance Theatre was a monumental success.

 In August 1972, the company was briefly renamed Alvin Ailey City Center Dance Theater and became a resident company of New York City Center.
 In September of that year, Ailey created Shaken Angels, another rock-based piece.
-This piece, set to recorded music by Alice Cooper, Pink Floyd, and Bill Withers, featured Dennis Wayne and Bonnie Mathis in story about a couple "cornered into a relationship of violence and need, smoking pot and mainlining heroin.
+This piece, set to recorded music by Alice Cooper, Pink Floyd, and Bill Withers, featured Dennis Wayne and Bonnie Mathis in a story about a couple "cornered into a relationship of violence and need, smoking pot and mainlining heroin.
 The work spilled into the audience as Wayne chased Mathis through the aisles, dragging her onto the stage and striking her with a needle.

 In 1973, the AAADT headlined the First National Congress on Blacks in Dance, though Ailey sat out of conversations on how to advance the public perception and financial profiles of black dance companies.

 In 1975, Ailey restaged Revelations for 19 dancers for a staging at the New York State Theater from August 12 to 24.

 While Ailey choreographed more than 100 ballets for his dancers, he insisted that the company perform pieces by other choreographers rather than stand as a singular vehicle for his voice.

 Though AAADT was formed to celebrate African-American culture and to provide performances for black dancers, who were frequently denied opportunities due to racist mores of the time, Ailey proudly employed artists based solely on artistic talent and integrity, regardless of their background.
 In addition to his work as artistic director and choreographer with AAADT, Ailey also choreographed ballets for other companies including American Ballet Theatre, Joffrey Ballet, Royal Danish Ballet, and The Metropolitan Opera.
 For American Ballet Theatre, he created The River (1970), one of several choreographies he set to the jazz music of Duke Ellington.